-Under this Health Care FSA, you have two reimbursement options.
-You can complete and submit a written claim for reimbursement (see "Traditional Paper Claims" below for more information).
-Alternatively, you can use an electronic payment card (see "Electronic Payment Card" below for more information) to pay the expense.
-In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Electronic Payment Card Program (the "Program") as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. The following is a summary of how both options work.
+Under this Healthcare FSA, you have two reimbursement options.
+You can complete and submit a written claim for reimbursement (see "Paper Claims" below for more information).
+Alternatively, you can use the HumanaAccess card (see "Electronic Payment Card" below for more information) to pay the expense.
+In order to be eligible for the HumanaAccess Card, you must agree to abide by the terms and conditions of the Electronic Payment Card Program (the "Program") as set forth herein and in the HumanaAccess Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. The following is a summary of how both options work.

-FSA claim is deemed filed when it is received by the Third Party Administrator.
+FSA claim is deemed filed when it is received by Humana.
 If your claim for reimbursement is approved, you will be provided reimbursement as soon as reasonably possible following the determination.

 In some instances, your insurer (if Humana) may submit the EOB on your behalf.
 In that situation, you certify when you incur the expense that the expense has not been reimbursed by any other source and that you will not seek reimbursement from any other source.
-You may submit requests for reimbursement of Eligible Medical Expenses at any time prior to the end of the FSA Run Out Period.
+You may submit requests for reimbursement of Eligible Healthcare Expenses at any time prior to the end of the FSA Run Out Period.
 The FSA Run Out Period for active and terminated employees is 90 days after the end of the plan year.